attilasomogyi/long-term-relationship-agreement/README.rst

 We will establish and respect boundaries in our relationship, including physical, emotional, and mental boundaries.

+   This means that all parties in the relationship will establish and respect boundaries in the relationship, including physical, emotional, and mental boundaries.
+Physical boundaries can include things such as personal space, touch, and privacy.
+Emotional boundaries can include how much personal information is shared, and how much emotional support is given or expected.
+Mental boundaries can include how much time and energy is given to the relationship, and what kind of support is given for personal growth and development.
+By establishing and respecting these boundaries, it can help to ensure that both parties feel comfortable and respected in the relationship, and can help to prevent misunderstandings or hurt feelings.
+It can also help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By having clear boundaries, it can also help to build a deeper level of trust and understanding between the partners and can foster a deeper level of intimacy and connection.

 Shared Activities
 -----------------

 We will make an effort to engage in shared activities that we both enjoy and will also respect each other’s interests and passions.

+   This means that all parties in the relationship will make an effort to engage in shared activities that they both enjoy, and will also respect each other's interests and passions.
+This can include things like hobbies, sports, and other forms of entertainment.
+By engaging in shared activities, it can help to strengthen the bond between the couple, and can provide opportunities for fun and enjoyment.
+It can also help to create a sense of shared purpose and identity within the relationship.
+By also respecting each other's interests and passions, it can help to ensure that each person is able to pursue their own personal growth and fulfillment, and can help to maintain a healthy balance between the needs of the relationship and the needs of each individual.
+By making an effort to engage in shared activities and respecting each other's interests and passions, it can help to create a healthy and fulfilling long-term relationship.

 Problem Solving
 ---------------